bavc/bavc-resources/docs/Technical Documentation/azimuth.md

 ## Otari MX-55 Adjustments

 On the MX-55 the playhead is the rightmost head.
-There are thre heads total.
+There are three heads total.
 From left to right they are:
 * Erase Head
 * Record Head
 * Playback Head